Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: Model Validation

 To validate the predicted performance for the asynchronous $R_c$ decrementation based on our model, we resort to simulations using ns-3\footnote{Open source network simulator, available @ www.nsnam.org.} by building off the 5G-LENA module as a base \cite{ali20213gpp,brady2022modeling}\footnote{All code used to generate both modeled and simulated curves can be found at https://github.com/CollinBrady1993/Code-for-NR-C-V2X-Tutorial.}.
 The main parameters used during the ns-3 simulation can be found in Table \ref{tab:simParams}.

-Simulations were conducted for a linear topology with $N_{UE}$ UEs in a single row separated by 1 meter, allowing them to transmit periodic safety messages according to the C-V2X mode 2 algorithm. ns-3 simulation runs produce traces of Physical Sidelink Control Channel (PSCCH) and Physical Sidelink Shared Channel (PSSCH) transmissions and receptions by all UEs (over slot and sub-channel used), that are post-processed to derive simulation estimates of $P_{COL}$ and associated sub-events.
+Simulations were conducted for a linear topology with $N_{UE}$ UEs in a single row separated by 1 meter, allowing them to transmit periodic safety messages according to the V2X mode 2 algorithm.
+Each simulation took place over the course of 100 seconds, the first 40 of which were excised to eliminate initialization effects for a total of 60 seconds of data.
+Each parameter set was repeated once with a new seed to ensure sufficient samples were taken to report data with high confidence.
+The only source of randomness in the simulation is the choice of PRB; thus a single, long simulation is sufficient to capture that randomness. ns-3 simulation runs produce traces of Physical Sidelink Control Channel (PSCCH) and Physical Sidelink Shared Channel (PSSCH) transmissions and receptions by all UEs (over slot and sub-channel used), that are post-processed to derive simulation estimates of $P_{COL}$ and associated sub-events.
 This is achieved by observing instances of UEs using identical PRBs and tracing the channel's history to determine the type of collision. $N_{C}$ is determined simultaneously as $P_{COL}$ by counting the number of PSCCH/PSSCH transmissions in the PRB during collisions.
-PRR is derived by counting the number of successfully decoded PSSCH\footnote{In ns-3, a successful PSSCH decode requires the corresponding PSCCH to be decoded as well.} transmissions.
+The PRR is derived by counting the number of successfully decoded PSSCH\footnote{In ns-3, a successful PSSCH decode requires the corresponding PSCCH to be decoded as well.} transmissions.
 In the case of $N_{Se} > 1$, more than one successful duplicate PSSCH decode counts as one for the PRR calculation. $N_{a}$ is derived from a separate trace from the SPS algorithm, which measures $N_{a}$ directly during each reselection event for each UE.
-In addition to the previously mentioned metrics, we tested the PRR as a function of distance up to the largest $N_{UE}$ tested (200 UEs $\rightarrow$ 200 meters) to ensure the network was fully connected, which is shown in Fig.~\ref{fig:PRRdependance} and confirmed there is no dependence on distance.
-The ns-3 simulation was conducted on a PC running Ubuntu 20.04 with AMD Ryzen 9 3900X 12-Core Processor 3.79 GHz while the data processing and analytical models were implemented using Matlab R2022b.
+In addition to the previously mentioned metrics, we tested the PRR as a function of distance up to the largest $N_{UE}$ tested (200 UEs result in 200 meters) to ensure the network was fully connected.
+Fig.~\ref{fig:PRRdependance} proves that PRR is uniform over all possible distances; thus, there is no dependence on distance.
+The ns-3 simulation was conducted on a PC running Ubuntu 20.04 with AMD Ryzen 9 3900X 12-Core Processor 3.79 GHz while the data processing and analytical models were implemented using Matlab R2023b.